bajamircea/bajamircea.github.io/_posts/2016-12-15-eop-regular.markdown

 By properly I mean things that are easy to expect intuitively like:

-- if you have a object of a regular type and you assign to it, then it's equal to the source
+- if you have a object and you assign to it, then it's equal to the source
-- if you have two object they are either equal or not equal; and if not equal, one is ordered less than the other
+- if you have two objects then they are either equal or not equal
+- if you have two objects that are not equal, then one is less than the other

 A subtle aspect is that the default constructor only has to initialize enough so that the object can either be assigned to, or destroyed.